xternet/dex_dapp/README.md

 6. Adding fee info to OrderBook.js.
 7. Improving UI of Balance.js, adding table for deposit token.
 8. Deleting loadAllOrders(); from Content.js (update(); only can call that function)

-If you find any bugs, please let us know. dev@dappuniversity.com